Child Safe Policy & Statement of Commitment

 - The Acceptable Use Policy for mobile devices also applies to students during off site activities, such as the concert.

 - Students and their parents or guardians should read and understand the Acceptable Use Policy before students are permitted to bring their mobile phones to the studio.

 - It is the responsibility of students who bring mobile devices to the studio to abide by the guidelines outlined in this Acceptable Use Policy.

 - The decision to provide a mobile phone to their child should be made by parents or guardians.

 - Parents should be aware if their child takes a mobile phone (or other mobile device) to the studio.

 Acceptable Uses of Mobile Phones at Kew School of Dance

 Using devices responsibly at school

 Students are not to use phones or smart devices during their warm-up before class or during dance class, rehearsals or performances.
-Teachers may use mobile devices during dance class, rehearsals & performance to complete administrative functions such as taking attendance, recording class content for Movitae or playing music.
+Teachers may use mobile devices during dance class, rehearsals & performance to complete administrative functions such as taking attendance, recording class content or playing music.